We have tried to make entering the Green Gown Awards as simple and as easy as possible but here are our 10 top tips for success.

 Make sure you read the entry criteria for each category and the entry rules before you start to complete your application.
 This way you will answer the questions being asked and not the questions you think are being asked!

 Take a look at previous winning, highly commended and finalist entries covering case studies, presentations, master class presentations and videos.
 Take your time to go through them to see what they did and what they recommend when filling in the all-important application form.
-Their top 3 learnings from their projects are also included in the Finalists’ and Winners’ Brochures from past years.
-Click here for inspiration.
+Their top 3 learnings from their projects are also included in the Finalists’ and Winners’ online listings and brochures from past years.

 Consider who will be reading your entry.
 The judging panel is made up of a cross section of tertiary education and industry experts.
 Imagine you are one of the judges and think through what you would want and need to read to be able to judge an entry.